 For jazz class, jazz shoes are recommended, but not required.
 You may want to wear some form of dance shoe or socks that aren’t too slippery on the wood floor, or go barefoot.

 The Pilates classes are an open level, for the general, injury-free participant.
 If you have injuries or limitations, I would strongly suggest private sessions to address your specific needs to avoid skipping too many exercises during a group class.
 Each time I hold a class, I always teach to the group in front of me and I take into account the participants’ experience and fitness.

-I have been teaching Pilates for 10 years and have experience teaching to mixed-level groups.
+I have been teaching Pilates for over 10 years and have experience teaching to mixed-level groups.
 I will offer more challenging variations to more advanced Pilates students and modifications to those who have less experience.
-While I am a certified STOTT® Pilates (contemporary method) instructor, the workshops in classical Pilates and other movement modalities I have taken throughout the years inform my style and exercise choices.
+While I am a certified STOTT® Pilates (contemporary method) instructor, the workshops in classical Pilates and in other movement modalities I have taken throughout the years inform my style and exercise choices.

 Which level of jazz class is appropriate for me?

 We offer two levels: beginner/intermediate (Thursday) and intermediate/advanced (Tuesday).
 Because our students are adults and bring with them different backgrounds and levels of experience from different dance schools, knowing how many years of experience you have still makes it hard to determine the level that is appropriate for you.